 Though sellers can always choose to fulfill their own orders from their home or office, there still has to be space for storing inventory, as well as calculating packaging and shipping methods to ensure quality and consistency for every package that goes out.
 When all is said and done, the price you pay may not offset the profits you’re making.

-Save Money on Amazon Seller Costs with Flowspace
+Save on Amazon Fees with Flowspace

 One of the most significant ways to save money and time as an e-commerce business is to partner with a fulfillment platform to streamline the shipment and fulfillment process and take care of everything from picking and packing products to shipping and maintaining oversight for inventory and customer feedback.